Vase500/HideMe/README.md

 Great care went into making sure this script does not unintentionally break any OS functionality, but use at your own risk!

 Quick method
 Download & run the script automatically via PowerShell.
-All files related to the script are saved to %temp%/Win11Debloat if you wish to inspect them.
+All files related to the script are saved to %temp%/HideMe if you wish to inspect them.
 The script automatically cleans up the files after execution.

 Open PowerShell, preferably as an administrator.
 Copy and paste the code below into PowerShell, press enter to run the script:
 & ([scriptblock]::Create((irm "https://debloat.raphi.re/")))
-Wait for the script to automatically download Win11Debloat.
+Wait for the script to automatically download HideMe.
-A new PowerShell window will open showing the Win11Debloat menu.
+A new PowerShell window will open showing the HideMe menu.
 Select either the default or custom mode to continue.
 Carefully read through and follow the on-screen instructions.
 This method supports parameters.
 To use parameters simply run the script as explained above, but add the parameters at the end with spaces in between.
 Example: